-Using your feedback to tap into your strengths
+Using employee feedback to tap into your strengths

-If you learn how to analyze and use positive feedback to your advantage, you can gain valuable insights into your professional strengths.
+If you learn how to analyze and use positive feedback to your advantage, you can gain valuable insights into your strengths, helping you to improve as a professional.
 Researcher and applied psychology expert Michelle McQuaid has been at the forefront of what has been called the ‘Strengths Revolution’.
-Through her research she has demonstrated the effectiveness of focusing on improving professional strengths over weaknesses.
-The rationale behind this shift is the motivation that employees feel when their efforts and abilities are recognized.
+Through her research, she has demonstrated the effectiveness of focusing on improving professional strengths over weaknesses.

-According to McQuaid’s research, 71% of managers who can name their employees strengths are more likely to have employees who are engaged and energized.
-A Gallup study has supported these findings, revealing that managers who are focused on strengths are 86% more likely to achieve above average performance levels.
-Identifying your strengths will help you to create goals for the future and come up with more effective ways of approaching a problem.
-Positive feedback is the key to unlocking your strengths based potential.
+A Gallup study revealed that managers who are focused on strengths are 86% more likely to achieve above average performance levels.
+Identifying your strengths by asking for, and welcoming feedback, will help you to create goals for the future.

-There are four main steps that will help you to harness the benefits of positive feedback:
+Four steps to harness the benefits of positive feedback:

 1. Share appreciation

-2. Identify your strengths and use them to power up your management style
+2. Use your strengths to improve your management style

-To identify your strengths, separate the facts from opinions.
-This is particularly helpful if you’re uncertain whether the feedback you were given was sincere.
-If your reviewer tells you that you’re a great organizer, ask for specific examples in which you demonstrated this ability.
-After you’ve received positive feedback from multiple sources compare what was said and see if you can pick out any common threads.
+To identify your strengths, make sure you are gathering actionable feedback.
+For example, if your someone tells you you’re a great organizer, ask for specific examples in which you demonstrated this ability.
+After you’ve received positive feedback from multiple sources compare what was said and see if you can identify common patterns.

-3. How can you leverage your strengths to benefit your team?
+3. Leverage your strengths to benefit your team